ruka0911/wavis-protocol/README.md

     UI->>Vault: Submit Proof & Withdrawal Request
     Vault->>Vault: Verify Proof & Burn Shares
     Vault-->>User: Transfer 105 USDC (Principal + Yield)

-3. The "Killer Feature": Proof of Innocence ⚖️This is how WAVIS survives regulation.
-We implement the Privacy Pools concept (championed by Vitalik Buterin) adapted for Solana.How it works (The Logic)Users do not prove "Who they are."
-They prove "Who they are NOT."Merkle Tree of Sanctions: We maintain an on-chain Merkle Root derived from the OFAC Sanctions List and major hack addresses (fed by Chainalysis/TRM Labs oracles).ZK-Circuit: When withdrawing, the user generates a Zero-Knowledge Proof that asserts:"My deposit exists in the vault's history, AND my deposit address is NOT part of the current Sanctions Merkle Tree."Result: The protocol verifies the funds are clean without ever seeing the user's address.Note: In this Hackathon version (v0.1), the ZK verification is simulated.
-The UI demonstrates the flow of checking against a mock Allowlist.4.
-Why Mock the ZK Circuit?
-(Honesty Statement)We have chosen to simulate the ZK verification layer for this hackathon.This is a safety boundary, not a shortcut.Security: Shipping unaudited ZK circuits puts real user funds at risk.Focus: We prioritized solving the UX and Economic Model (Yield) first.Cost: Real-time OFAC data integration requires enterprise API keys.Our goal is to demonstrate the Architecture and User Experience of a production-ready system.5.
-Implementation StatusFeatureHackathon Version (v0.1)Production Version (v1.0)Vault Logic✅ Real On-Chain (Devnet)✅ Real On-Chain (Mainnet)Deposit/Withdraw✅ Real Anchor Program✅ Real Anchor ProgramInternal Ledger✅ Implemented (PDA)✅ Implemented (Encrypted PDA)Shadow Yield🚧 Simulated (Rate += 0.001)🔄 Live CPI to Save/KaminoCompliance🚧 Mocked Filter🔒 ZK Proof of InnocenceInterface✅ Neo-Swiss Style UI✅ Mobile App & SDK6.
-Roadmap: Zero to "Swiss Bank"Phase 1 (Current): Architectural Prototype.
-Real Vault, Mocked ZK.Phase 2 (Audit): Integrate Light Protocol for compression.
-Audit the Vault.Phase 3 (Compliance): Connect Chainlink Oracle for real-time Sanctions List.Phase 4 (Launch): Mainnet launch with "Invited Users Only" (Closed Alpha).🏁 Hackathon DisclaimerThis repository contains mocked components clearly marked as such.No user funds are at risk.
-This is a design freeze for a future production system.Built with ❤️ for the Solana Renaissance.
+3. The "Killer Feature": Proof of Innocence ⚖️
+This is how WAVIS survives regulation.
+We implement the Privacy Pools concept (championed by Vitalik Buterin) adapted for Solana.

+How it works (The Logic)
+Users do not prove "Who they are."
+They prove "Who they are NOT."

+1.Merkle Tree of Sanctions: We maintain an on-chain Merkle Root derived from the OFAC Sanctions List and major hack addresses (fed by Chainalysis/TRM Labs oracles).

+2.ZK-Circuit: When withdrawing, the user generates a Zero-Knowledge Proof that asserts:

+ "My deposit exists in the vault's history, AND my deposit address is NOT part of the current Sanctions Merkle Tree."

+3.Result: The protocol verifies the funds are clean without ever seeing the user's address.

+Note: In this Hackathon version (v0.1), the ZK verification is simulated.
+The UI demonstrates the flow of checking against a mock Allowlist.

+4. Why Mock the ZK Circuit?
+(Honesty Statement)
+We have chosen to simulate the ZK verification layer for this hackathon.
+This is a safety boundary, not a shortcut.

+*Security: Shipping unaudited ZK circuits puts real user funds at risk.
+*Focus: We prioritized solving the UX and Economic Model (Yield) first.
+*Cost: Real-time OFAC data integration requires enterprise API keys.

+Our goal is to demonstrate the Architecture and User Experience of a production-ready system.

+5. Implementation Status

+Feature,　　　　　　Hackathon Version (v0.1),　　Production Version (v1.0) Vault Logic,　　　　✅ Real On-Chain (Devnet),　✅ Real On-Chain (Mainnet) Deposit/Withdraw,　✅ Real Anchor Program,　　　✅ Real Anchor Program Internal Ledger,　　✅ Implemented (PDA),　　　✅ Implemented (Encrypted PDA) Shadow Yield,　　　🚧 Simulated (Rate += 0.001),🔄 Live CPI to Save/Kamino Compliance,　　　　🚧 Mocked Filter,　　　　　　　🔒 ZK Proof of Innocence Interface,　　　　✅ Neo-Swiss Style UI,　　　　　✅ Mobile App & SDK

+6. Roadmap: Zero to "Swiss Bank"

+*Phase 1 (Current): Architectural Prototype.
+Real Vault, Mocked ZK.
+*Phase 2 (Audit): Integrate Light Protocol for compression.
+Audit the Vault.
+*Phase 3 (Compliance): Connect Chainlink Oracle for real-time Sanctions List.
+*Phase 4 (Launch): Mainnet launch with "Invited Users Only" (Closed Alpha).

+🏁 Hackathon Disclaimer
+This repository contains mocked components clearly marked as such.
+No user funds are at risk.
+This is a design freeze for a future production system.

+Built with ❤️ for the Solana Renaissance.